-Sought after as a soloist and chamber musician, this season Amy returns to Wigmore Hall and Tbilisi Festival.
-She is currently Principal Bassoon of the Aurora and English National Opera Orchestras, having previous held the position with the Philharmonia Orchestra.
+Sought after as a soloist and chamber musician, Amy regularly takes part in festivals across Europe, including the Pärnu, Tbilisi and West Cork festivals.
+She is currently Principal Bassoon of the Aurora and ENO orchestras, having previous held the position with the Philharmonia Orchestra.

 Amy is a Professor at the Royal Academy of Music.

 “The supreme eloquence of the bassoonist Amy Harman’s solos will stay with me.”